If you’ve entered the dropshipping industry, you’ve probably heard of the term “dropshipping suppliers” before. But what does it actually mean?

 To help you make a choice, I will quickly discuss these options now.

-Importify lets you connect a store to many different suppliers like Alibaba, LightinTheBox, and more!
+ApiDrop helps you connect your online store to suppliers like BigBuy and Banggood:

 10 Examples of dropshipping suppliers